pybites/pytest-tips/README.md

     - `test_hang.py`: Demonstrates using `pytest.mark.timeout` and `pytest.mark.xfail` to handle and expect timeouts.

 5. **Detailed Setup/Teardown Info with `--setup-show`**
-    - `conftest.py` and `test_scope.py`: Shows how to use `--setup-show` to get detailed information about fixture setup and teardown, demonstrating both module and function scope.
+    - `test_scope.py`: Shows how to use `--setup-show` to get detailed information about fixture setup and teardown, demonstrating both module and function scope.

 ## Running the Tests

-1. Install the dependencies:
+1. Install the dependencies (`pytest` and `pytest-timeout`):
     ```bash
     pip install -r requirements-dev.txt
     ```

-2. Run the tests:
+2. Run all tests:
     ```bash
     pytest
     ```